 - Due to the nature of hand-made products, kindly expect slight imperfections.
 This is not a defect and items are non-refundable due to this reason.

-- Upcycling refers to reusing objects to create high-quality products; this is different from recycling
+- Fun fact - Up-cycling refers to reusing objects to create high-quality products; this is different from recycling

 About Indian Metal/Bell Craft & Artisans

 Indian Handicraft industry provides livelihood to many artisans.
 Amongst the wide range of handicrafts, metalwork is one of the popular crafts in India.
 Some popular techniques can be traced back 5,000 years to the ancient city of Mohenjo-Daro in the Indus Valley Civilization.